MSEX Iron Condor Strategy

 What is a iron condor on MSEX?

 A iron condor on MSEX is the iron condor strategy applied to MSEX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With MSEX stock trading near $55.96, the strikes shown on this page are snapped to the nearest listed MSEX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MSEX stock at $58.44 on the most recent close, the strikes shown on this page are snapped to the nearest listed MSEX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MSEX iron condor max profit and max loss calculated?